Moonee-Publishing-LTD/Moonee_Test/README.md

 **Please remove all other SDKâ€™s before implementing Moon SDK!**

    1. Downloading the MOON SDK
-The current version of the MOON SDK is [version 1.3.5](https://drive.google.com/file/d/1jYZ65BiPbhzySEBcFSuwxP9EGQJkjsfM/view)
-**Notice: For this test use only Facebook, Game analytics and Adjust SDKs features!**
+The current version of the MOON SDK is version 1.3.5  (Sent by slack bot) **Notice: For this test use only Facebook, Game analytics and Adjust SDKs features!**
   2. Setting Up Moon SDK: